cybercongress/go-cyber/docs/cyberd.md

 - Online only.
 Worth to note that you cannot search offline even if necessary information is stored next door.
 If we are cut from the wire or backbone we powerless.
 Global offline search is not a feature which can be easily deployed even by a multibillion corporation.
 This goal is nearly impossible to achieve based on centralized architecture.
 Only accessible distributed systems can solve this fundamental problem for the next generation Internet.
 This future is not about gateway keepers in form of ISPs but about mesh networking and peer-to-peer communications.
 - Weak Security.
 What happens if tomorrow my Google account will be blocked?
 Do we have something to prevent this?
 Do we have the necessary level of assurance that _guarantee_ us our security based on math and not on the complicated legal tender?
 All technical solutions are here but to solve this important issue we need to do a lot of work because security is a foundation for life, liberty, and property.

 A pretty huge amount of problems to fix.
-It would be naive to bootstrap a search engine from a scope where Google, Baidu, and Yandex exist.
-We need to find a special area where general purpose search engines sucks.
-A variety of distributed ledgers such as blockchains and tangles can be primary content-addressable data suppliers and this is a scope where current search engines are not the best at work.
-Moreover, blockchain technology evolves very rapidly and has a lot of promises so it is a sure bet.

-The idea is to initially deploy a blockchain based search engine for the purpose of searching against other blockchains so that can be useful from the first day.
-At the same time, we design the browser to solve a problem of interactions with web3 which is tightly integrated with search computer.
-Currently, about 10 the most trusted totaling about 10 billion transactions accumulated.
-Two last year (2016) amount of accumulated blockchain transactions increased tenfold.
-Not all of them were financial transactions in some sense.
-E.g. Steem [STM] blockchain and it's Russian sister Golos [GLS] primarily store user generated text such as posts.
-As transactions are the only way of changing states in databases currently used by any web application we foresee distributed ledgers to become the primary source of public information in the 21st century due to tremendous benefits of the technology.

 Thus we are to declare the _principles_ of a general purpose decentralized and distributed search engine for the upcoming age:

 - Privacy and Security.
 Just it.
 - Ubiquitous Ownership and Access.
 Everybody should have a right to possess a piece of it.